puutaro/CommandClick/README.md

 And, I decided to entrust the distribution of bookmarklet to QR code.
 By CommmandClick's original QR code, we can distribute via github.

-This android app is bookmarklet developer tool, and at the same time is distribution tool.
+This android app is bookmarklet developer tool, and at the same time distribution tool.

 <br>
 <br>